 The end-to-end interaction between two Network Functions (Consumer and Producer) within this NF service framework follows two mechanisms, irrespective of whether Direct Communication or Indirect Communication is used:

 - "Request-response": A Control Plane NF_B (NF Service Producer) is requested by another Control Plane NF_A (NF Service Consumer) to provide a certain NF service, which either performs an action or provides information or both.
 NF_B provides an NF service based on the request by NF_A.
 In order to fulfil the request, NF_B may in turn consume NF services from other NFs.
 In Request-response mechanism, communication is one to one between two NFs (consumer and producer) and a one-time response from the producer to a request from the consumer is expected within a certain timeframe.
-The NF Service Producer may also add a Binding Indication (see clause 6.3.1.0) in the Response, which may be used by the NF Service Consumer (or SCP) to select suitable NF producer instance(s) or NF service instances for subsequent requests.
+The NF Service Producer may also add a Binding Indication (see clause 6.3.1.0) in the Response, which may be used by the NF Service Consumer to select suitable NF service producer instance(s) for subsequent requests.
+For indirect communication, the NF Service Consumer copies the Binding Indication into the Routing Binding indication, that is included in subsequent requests, to be used by the SCP to discover a suitable NF service producer instance(s).

 Figure 7.1.2-1: "Request-response" NF Service illustration